markmead/alpinejs-masonry/README.md

 And that's it.

-_Fixed heights are not necessary!_
+_Fixed heights and Tailwind CSS are not necessary 🙅‍♀️_

 Under the hood `x-masonry` will do all the work for you and will even handle when the user resizes the window.